 If this also happens to your organization, a friendly warning:

 According to a Harvard Business Review research, “when Sales and Marketing work well together, companies see substantial improvement on important performance metrics: Sales cycles are shorter, market-entry costs go down, and the cost of sales is lower”.

 With the number of information customers receives nowadays, they will not tolerate any gap between your two departments.
 When a customer engages with your social media (a tweet, a blog post, etc.), the last thing he or she needs is your sales representative calling up and presenting something completely different -either it’s your product or your whole company policy.

 Where can this lead?

 Sales are disappointing.
 Marketing blames sales for a poor execution of a well-thought plan.
-Sales blames marketing for using too much of the budget and for being out of touch with customers.
+Sales blame marketing for using too much of the budget and for being out of touch with customers.
 And so on and so on.

 Sounds familiar right?
-Well the only outcome is: Hurting your company’s performance.
+Well, the only outcome is: Hurting your company’s performance.

 How can Sales and Marketing work together?

 As a manager, you need to understand the conflict and work toward a mutual agreement and effective communication.
 Weekly meetings might sound boring but it’s the best way to make sure there is transparency between departments.
 Keep meetings casual and encourage your teams to discuss anything that comes up.